uspki/policies/certificate-policy.md

 A Certificate issued to a Subordinate CA:

+1. SHALL include the CA/B Forum reserved identifiers to indicate the Subordinate CA's compliance with the CAB Forum Baseline Requirements, and
-1. MUST include the CA/B Forum reserved identifiers and / or an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with these requirements
+2. SHALL include the an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with this Policy

 A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
-A Certificate issued to a Subscriber SHALL contain one or more policy identifier(s), defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with these Requirements.
-CAs complying with these Requirements MAY also assert one of the CA/B Forum reserved policy OIDs in such Certificates.
+A Certificate issued to a Subscriber SHALL contain one policy identifier, defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with this Policy.
+CAs complying with these Requirements SHALL also assert one of the CA/B Forum Reserved Policy OIDs in such Certificates.

 Subscriber certificates SHALL contain certificate policy identifier(s) for either domain validated policies or organization validated policies but SHALL NOT assert certificate policy identifiers for both.